meglwhy/tp/docs/DeveloperGuide.md

 **Conditions of Satisfaction:**
 - The system provides a help command.
 - The help menu explains how to use available features.

-### Receive Session Notification [`* *`]
-**User Story:** As a social service worker, I receive notifications for upcoming sessions so that I am reminded of my appointments.

-**Conditions of Satisfaction:**
-- The system sends reminders for scheduled sessions.
-- Notifications appear in-app or via email.

 --------------------------------------------------------------------------------------------------------------------
 ## Use cases